 So what happens when you do go for your assessment and you fail?
 You do a re-assessment!
 Here's our re-assessment policy:

 IRATA students who failed their assessment have 60 days to do their next assessment.
 If you do not re-assess within 60 days, you will have to do the whole course again and pay the full price (YIKES!).
 Your IRATA Assessor may have written on your assessment form, a certain number of extra training days before your next assessment.
 These must be completed prior to your next assessment.
 We will arrange the training to be in the same week as your re-assessment.

-SPRAT students who fail their re-evaluation must wait 7 days to do their evaluation.
+SPRAT students who fail their re-evaluation use to have to wait 7 days to do their evaluation.
+However, SPRAT has recently removed that waiting period and you can now evaluate once per day.
 We recommend that you come back as soon as your schedule allows so that the skills remain fresh in your mind.

 We have various courses each month so we can accommodate your training and re-assessment within a month.

 There is a cost to your re-assessment, which you will be made aware of during the registration process.

 Why is there a cost for the re-assessment?

 I understand it's frustrating to have failed and then have to pay more money to come back and re-assess.
 The price of the re-assessment is to cover the costs on our end for your Assessor or Evaluator.
 This is what your re-assessment cost would be covering: